Gumroad’s perma IDs and their use in the API

 You should not use Gumroad’s perma IDs as a external primary key attribute in your application.
 The different handling (and naming) of the attributes makes it complicated to write a deserializer.

-3. Synchronize the Gumroad products to your application periodically.
-Depending upon the available fields f Gumarod’s API responses, set the perma_id or custom_perma_id accordingly.
+. - Synchronize the Gumroad products to your application periodically.
+Depending upon the available fields f Gumarod’s API responses, set the

-4. When doing a license verification, use either the perma_id or custom_perma_id as parameter.
+accordingly. - When doing a license verification, use either the

 Our proposal to improve Gumroad’s API handling of perma IDs